core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 When protecting a message in group mode, the 'unprotected' field MUST additionally include the following parameter:

-* COSE_Countersignature0: its value is set to the encrypted countersignature of the COSE object, namely ENC_SIGNATURE.
+* Countersignature0 version 2: its value is set to the encrypted countersignature of the COSE object, namely ENC_SIGNATURE.
 That is:

    - The countersignature of the COSE object, namely SIGNATURE, is computed by the sender as described in {{Sections 3.2 and 3.3 of RFC9338}}, by using its private key and according to the Signature Algorithm in the Security Context.